HOGENT-MLOps/mlops-labs/assignments/01-docker.md

 >
 > :bulb: There is also an HTTP header `X-Database-Used` in every response that indicates which database is used.

-In a real-world scenario, you could bind the MySQL port (3306) to a port on your VM, but it's a bad idea to expose your database to the outside world.
-You should only allow traffic on the port of your web service, the database doesn't need public access.
+In a real-world scenario, it's a bad idea to expose your database to the outside world.
+First think if public access is really necessary.
+If so, you should only allow traffic from specific domains or IP addresses.
 You should block all other incoming traffic by using a firewall, but this is outside the scope of this course.
-However if you bind the database port to a port on your VM, you can use SSH port forwarding to access the database from your own pc (over an SSH connection).

 ## 1.7 Backup the database